-Use the submit trigger type to create triggers that fire after changelist creation, but before files are transferred to the server.
-Because submit triggers fire before files are transferred to the server, submit triggers cannot access file contents.
-Submit triggers are useful for integration with reporting tools or systems that do not require access to file contents.
+Use the change-submit trigger type to create triggers that fire after changelist creation, but before files are transferred to the server.
+Because change-submit triggers fire before files are transferred to the server, these triggers cannot access file contents.
+Change-submit triggers are useful for integration with reporting tools or systems that do not require access to file contents.

-Example: The following submit trigger is an MS-DOS batch file that rejects a changelist if the submitter has not assigned a job to the changelist.
-This trigger fires only on changelist submission attempts that affect at least one file in the //depot/ga branch.
+Example: The following change-submit trigger is an MS-DOS batch file that rejects a changelist if the submitter has not assigned a job to the changelist.
+This trigger fires only on changelist submission attempts that affect at least one file in the //depot/qa branch.

 '''

 @echo off

 if not x%1==x goto doit

 echo Usage is %0[change#]

 :doit

-p4 describe -s %1|findstr "Jobs:\n\n\t" > nul
+p4 describe -s %1|findstr "Jobs fixed...\n\n\t" > nul

 if errorlevel 1 echo No jobs found for changelist %1

-p4 describe -s %1|findstr "Jobs:\n\n\t" > nul
+p4 describe -s %1|findstr "Jobs fixed...\n\n\t" > nul

 '''